Anonymous-Au/CVPRSubmission/README.md

     for name, param in model.named_parameters():
         param.requires_grad = True
 ```
-For pFedCLIP, CLIP-FC and FedCLIP, you have to set it as False.
+For pFedCLIP, FedCLIP, PromptFL, CocoOP, abd LP++, you have to set it as False.

 ### utils/prepare_data_dg_clip.py